Speaker Johnson pushed Medicaid cuts. His constituents worry about their own coverage

 Last year, Louisiana's network of these health centers served more than half a million patients, according to data from the Louisiana Primary Care Association.

-Nationally, Medicaid reimbursements account for 42 percent of FQHC revenue, compared to just one-tenth from congressional funding.
+Nationally, Medicaid reimbursements account for 42% of FQHC revenue, compared with just one-tenth from congressional funding.
 That balance means any pullback in Medicaid can push clinics into crisis.

 Without additional funding from Congress to make up for anticipated shortfalls in revenue from Medicaid cuts, advocates say many FQHCs may be forced to shut down or reduce services.

-"Right now a lot of health centers are having financial troubles and about 40 percent have less than 90 days cash on hand," said Joe Dunn, chief policy officer of the National Association of Community Health Centers, which represents more than 13,000 FQHC sites across the country.
+"Right now a lot of health centers are having financial troubles and about 40% have less than 90 days cash on hand," said Joe Dunn, chief policy officer of the National Association of Community Health Centers, which represents more than 13,000 FQHC sites across the country.

 Can past bipartisan support lead to increased funding?